Mike Naab turned his free time into an extra $150-300 per week completing tasks on Amazon Mechanical Turk.

 Nick’s Notes: In that sense, it’s similar to other freelance platforms.
 You might have to “put in your time” with some lower-paying work in order to build up your portfolio.

-Having worked on Amazon Mechanical Turk for 2 and a half years (completely as a side hustle), I basically meet all qualifications from a HITs completed standpoint (over 87,000 completed).
+Having worked on Amazon Mechanical Turk for over 6 years (completely as a side hustle), I basically meet all qualifications from a HITs completed standpoint (over 150,000 completed!).

 How Long Does It Take To See Real Money on Mechanical Turk?

-So what about those that are just starting out without all of those HITs completed levels met?
+So what about those just starting out — without all of those HITs completed yet?

 I’ve gotten a few friends of mine signed up and earning $100/week after only a couple of weeks.